Satenik: Historicity

 Khorenatsi describes Satenik as a historical figure but notes the existence of popular myths about her.
 Manuk Abeghian considers the stories about Satenik and Artashes to be part of the Armenian folk epic called Vipasankʻ.
 Vasily Abaev postulates the existence of an Armeno-Alanian epic cycle, of which Satenik was one of the characters.
 Georges Dumézil thought the legends about Satenik to be an entirely fictional cycle of an ancient Armenian epic.
 It has been suggested that the Alans who settled in the Artaz district of Armenia contributed to the creation of the character of Satenik.

 Different historical Armenian kings are often conflated with one another in the Armenian epic tradition.
 The Artashes in the story of Artashes and Satenik is identified with Artaxias I, who built the capital of Artaxata and founded the Artaxiad dynasty.
-However, it is generally accepted that the real historical archetype for the character of Artashes in the legend of Artashes and Satenik was the later, 1st-century Armenian king Tiridates I. An invasion of Armenia by the Alans in the 1st century AD is recorded by Josephus, who writes that the Armenian king Tiridates narrowly escaped capture by the Alans in battle.
+However, it is generally accepted that the real historical archetype for the character of Artashes in the legend of Artashes and Satenik was the later, 1st-century Armenian king Tiridates I. An Alan invasion of Parthia in the 72 AD is recorded by Josephus, who writes that the Armenian king Tiridates narrowly escaped capture by the Alans in battle.
 The epic cycle regarding Artashes and Satenik may have been composed on the basis of this historical event, with the earlier Armenian king Artashes being substituted for Tiridates in the epic.

 Scholars also note the similarities between Satenik and another Alanian princess who married an Armenian king, Ashkhen, who was the wife of the 4th-century king Tiridates III.
 In Khorenatsi's history, both Artashes and Tiridates send a man named Smbat to bring the Alanian princess to them.
 (Note: Khorenatsi and an earlier Armenian historian Agathangelos, who also mentions Ashkhen, say nothing about her Alanian origin.
 Later Armenian sources do, possibly because of a confusion with Satenik.)
 The name Ashkhen is thought to derive from the Ossetian noun æxsin 'lady'.
 The Ossetian Satana is often referred to by the epithet æxsīn(æ).
 It has been suggested that Khorenatsi was drawing from the same information when writing about the two princesses, or that the royal couples of Artashes/Tiridates I–Satenik and Tiridates III–Ashkhen were conflated in the legends.
 Fritz and Gippert conclude that the historical nucleus of the information on Satenik in the Armenian sources is c]ertainly not much more than the legendary tradition about a young Alan lady named Satʿenik and/or Ašxēn who was married, under unusual circumstances, to an Armenian king named Tiridates/Trdat."